 The Weeknd Stencil Free Download and Tutorial

-At Stencil Stop, we’re down to create any stencil a customer requests - it’s why we get all sorts of crazy images and designs.
-Often, customers want stencils of people’s faces.
+At Stencil Stop we’re down to create any stencil a customer requests.
+And often, customers want stencils of people’s faces.

 8 Steps for Designing a Face Stencil

 1. Select an image and import it into Adobe Photoshop.